-Ginger Flower - We couldn’t find this at all in NZ.
+Ginger Flower - We couldn’t find this at all in New Zealand.
 Fortunately we are blessed to have a lot of family members going back and forth from Malaysia almost weekly so they bring the ginger flower to us.
-But because NZ customs will not allow us to bring in the flower whole, we finely chop it, package it, freeze it and bring it over frozen.
+But because New Zealand customs will not allow us to bring in the flower whole, we finely chop it, package it, freeze it and bring it over frozen.
 It is a very fragrant flower and so crucial to the Nyonya cooking.
 We pay our family with cooking!

 What's your favourite dish on the menu and why?

-Tee: Ayam Masak Merah is very dear to my heart as it was the dish I craved when I was first living in NZ and now it is very popular at Little Penang as it also reminds our Malaysian customers of home.
+Tee: Ayam Masak Merah is very dear to my heart as it was the dish I craved when I was first living in New Zealand, and now it is very popular at Little Penang as it also reminds our Malaysian customers of home.
 That is the greatest compliment for me.